Shiqan/software-evolution/README.md

 3. Find all the scores where the cosine similarity equals 1 (same vector).
 When adding more metrics to the vectors this threshold needs to be adjusted.

 ### Visualization
 For the visualization of the clones I chose to implement an edge bundle diagram described in Hauptmann et al. (2012) and Zhou et al. (2013).
 This way, it is easy to see how clones are related within files and focus on manual inspection of the clones.
 Since this is on file level, I added an onclick event to show which methods exactly are the clones and when clicking a table row you can actually see the source code of both methods.
-Therefore, my visualization supports root cause analysis.
+Therefore, my visualization supports Top-Down Program Comprehension (Storey et al., 1999) and root cause analysis.
+And lastly, my visualization reduces the cognitive overhead of the maintainer by visualization the entire project in one graph.
+Storey et al. (1997) did a research that the multiple window approach disorients users.
+However, they also found that a large number of arcs can disorientate the user and that is something my visualization does.

 # References
 Roy, C. K., Cordy, J. R., & Koschke, R. (2009).
 Comparison and evaluation of code clone detection techniques and tools: A qualitative approach.
 Science of Computer Programming, 74(7), 470-495.